 Why Every Floor Rug Needs a Pad: Unveiling the Benefits

-- Enhanced Safety: Prevents slips, trips, bunching, curling.
+- Enhanced Safety: A rug pad prevents slips, trips, bunching, and curling, making your home safer.

-- Floor Protection: Barrier against scratches, scuffs, friction, stains, furniture indentations.
+- Floor Protection: It acts as a barrier against scratches, scuffs, friction, stains, and furniture indentations on your underlying floor.

-- Improved Airflow & Hygiene: Prevents moisture buildup, mold, mildew.
+- Improved Airflow & Hygiene: Open-weave pads prevent moisture buildup, which can lead to mold and mildew.

-- Stable & Even Surface: Eliminates lumps and bumps.
+- Stable & Even Surface: Pads eliminate lumps and bumps, ensuring your rug lies flat and smooth.

 Navigating the World of Floor Rug Pad Materials